-- 1. theft from clients, or others; - 2. the unauthorized removal of supplies or other property from the college or internship site: - 3. alteration, falsification or destruction of any client records; - 4. refusal to perform assignment or follow directions of the instructor or supervisor; - reporting to clinical experience while under the influence of alcohol and/or controlled substances, drugs, or having possession of same on person or property; - 6. willful conduct which could endanger clients or others; - making false, vicious, or malicious statements concerning the college or internship site or its services; - 8. use of abusive, threatening, sexually inappropriate, or profane language, gestures, or displays of any kind (clothing, tattoos, etc.); - 9. willful, deliberate, violation of or disregard for the college or internship site's safety and security, or its rules and policies;

-- 10. solicitation of gifts or gratuities from clients, their significant others or vendors; - 11. neglect or incompetence either in quantity or quality of work, including attendance problems; - 12. breach of confidentiality including HIPAA violations; - 13. evidence of disregard or disrespect of others rights; and - 14. harassment of any kind, including that based on gender, sexual orientation, race, color, religion, national origin, ethnicity, veteran status, or disability.
+- 1. Theft from clients, visitors or agency employees, or the unauthorized removal of supplies, drugs or other property from the premises of the agency. - 2.
+Alteration, falsification, or destruction of any agency records. - 3.
+Refusal to perform assignment at the clinical agency for any reason. - 4.
+Refusal to follow directions of the instructor or appropriate agency personnel. - 5.
+Refusal to follow facility policies and procedures for any reason. - 6.
+Reporting to laboratory or performing at laboratory while under the influence of alcohol and/or controlled substances, drugs, or having possession of same on agency property. - 7.
+Departure from the assigned department or unit, or the facility during scheduled hours without authorization. - 8.
+Willful conduct which could endanger clients, visitors, or others. - 9.
+Making false, vicious, or malicious statements concerning the agency, its employees, or its services. - 10.
+Use of abusive, threatening, or profane language, or gestures on agency premises. - 11.
+Willful, deliberate, violation of or disregard for the agency's safety and security, and its rules and policies. - 12.
+Solicitation or acceptance of gifts or gratuities from clients, their significant others or vendors. - 13.
+Neglect of duty or incompetence either in quantity or quality of work. - 14.
+Breach of confidentiality of the client, significant others, or of the agency and its employees. - 15.
+Evidence of disregard or disrespect of the rights of clients or others, or of the agency and its employees. - 16.
+Witnessed incivility towards peers or instructors.